 8. Any nut milk

-For her homemade nut milks, Magers soaks raw almonds, hazelnuts or brazil nuts overnight in water.
+For her homemade nut milks, Magers soaks raw almonds, hazelnuts or Brazil nuts overnight in water.
 The next morning, she blends the nuts with water, a couple of dates for sweetness, and some vanilla and cinnamon.
-"Strain the liquid through a nut milk bag and you've got your nut milk," she says.
-If you want to skip the last step, use soaked cashews which are soft enough that you don't even have to strain them.
+"Strain the liquid through a nut milk bag and you've got your nut milk," she said.
+If you want to skip the last step, use soaked cashews which are soft enough that they don't even have to be strained.

 Cook time: 30 minutes